slotThe/change-env/README.md

     :bind (:map LaTeX-mode-map ("C-c r" . latex-change-env)))
 ```

+There is also the option to cycle through arguments in
+`latex-change-env-cycle`.
+This then depends on [`math-delimiters`].

 By default, the default values of `latex-change-env-options` are

   - Delete the current environment.